Protecting Your Pet

 - Have a kennel or crate for transportation.

 Keep current photos of all your animals.
 Be sure you show any distinguishing marks.
-Show yourself holding your pet as this can help prove ownership.
+Show yourself holding your pet as this can help with reunification and prove ownership.

 If your pet takes a prescribed medication, keep a two-week supply in your emergency kit, plus directions on how to administer it.
 Be sure the medication does not expire.